MaxxwellW/Adding-Data-Center-Roles-And-Fetaures/README.md

 <h2>Objectives</h2>

-- Step 1: Selection within the desired Server
+- Locate selection within the desired Server
-- Step 2: Find the desired Roles and Features
+- Find the desired Roles and Features
-- Step 3: Configure and ready for install
+- Configure and ready for install
-- Step 4: Install and continue with productivity
+- Install and continue with productivity

 <h2>Demonstration: Actions and Observations</h2>
+Upon login with the Windows Server Dashboard, select "Add Roles And Features"
 <p>
 <img src="https://i.imgur.com/TVyHAtp.png" height="80%" width="80%" />
 </p>
 <p>

-Type here......
+Continue to through the "Before you Begin"
 </p>
 <br />